mikeknapp/candy-machine/README.md

 - Flowbite React
 - Tailwind CSS

-Before spending time writing code, please open an issue with your proposal so we can discuss.
+Before spending any time writing code, please open an issue with your proposal so we can discuss.
 Thanks!

-### Setup:
+### Local Development Setup:

 ```powershell
 python -m venv venv